 You can find some of their comparison description below.

 1. Straight truck VS tractor-trailer

-The most recognizable difference between a straight truck and a tractor-trailer hides in the their areas.
+The most recognizable difference between a straight truck and a tractor-trailer is the the configuration and the size of their cargo areas.

 A straight truck cannot hook or unhook its cargo area because it is attached to the vehicle's frame.

 Cargo area size: 14ft, 20ft, 22ft, 24ft, 28ft.

 2. Is a straight truck a box truck?